HVAC Services in Lancaster, PA

 Minor work often covers diagnostics, tune-ups, or smaller repairs.

-Moderate projects may include more significant repairs, controls, or limited airflow improvements.
+Moderate projects may include more significant repair, controls, or targeted room-balance improvements.

-Major work usually includes full equipment replacement or broader system and comfort upgrades.
+Major work usually reflects full replacement or broader system-fit changes designed to solve persistent comfort mismatch.

 These are planning ranges for Lancaster-area homeowners, not quotes.
 Actual cost depends on equipment type, access, distribution issues, and how much of the home comfort problem extends beyond the unit itself.